acauchois/shop/README.md

 # shop
-Go app with a MySQL database.
+Shop app with a MySQL database.